informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

   a large part of its functionality is now delegated to the specific command classes, as explained below.

-[^2]: Strictly speaking, the parsing phase should only check properties of the input data that do not involve any semantics so, for example, the property of coordinates of being on or off the board should not be checked in the parsing phase.
+[^2]: Strictly speaking, the parsing phase should only check properties of the input data that do not involve any semantics so, for example, the property of whether a tile is occupied or not should not be checked in this phase.

 In the previous assignment, the parsing (i.e. finding out which command is to be executed and, when appropriate, with which parameter values) was carried out directly via a switch (or `if-else` ladder) contained in (or called